AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/dragon/ancient-dragon-turtle-ftd.md

       \ damage on a failed save, or half as much damage on a successful one.
 Being\
       \ underwater doesn't grant resistance against this damage."
-    "name": "Steam Breath (Recharge 5-6)" "legendary_actions":
+    "name": "Steam Breath (Recharge 5-6)" "lair_actions":
+  - "desc": "As they are presented in the *Monster Manual*, dragon turtles don't have\
+      \ access to lair actions while in their lairs.
+At your discretion, you can give\
+      \ an adult or ancient dragon turtle access to lair actions, increasing its challenge\
+      \ rating by 1.
+On initiative count 20 (losing initiative ties), the dragon turtle\
+      \ can take one of the following lair actions; the dragon turtle can't take the\
+      \ same lair action two rounds in a row:\n\n- **Blasting Current.** A strong\
+      \ water current moves through the dragon turtle's lair.
+Each creature within\
+      \ 30 feet of the dragon turtle must succeed on a DC 15 Strength saving throw\
+      \ or be moved 30 feet in a direction of the dragon turtle's choice.
+On a success,\
+      \ the creature is moved 10 feet instead.  \n- **Entangling Kelp.** Strands of\
+      \ spectral kelp reach out to ensnare creatures in a 20-foot-radius sphere centered\
+      \ on a point in the lair that the dragon turtle can see.
+Each creature in that\
+      \ area must succeed on a DC 15 Strength saving throw or be [restrained](Інст\
+      рументи%20ДМ/CLI/rules/conditions.md#Restrained) until the end of its next turn.\
+      \  \n- **Steam Eruption.** Steam erupts in a 15-foot cone from a point on the\
+      \ ground the dragon turtle can see within 120 feet of it.
+Each creature in that\
+      \ area must make a DC 15 Constitution saving throw, taking 21 (6d6) fire damage\
+      \ on a failed save, or half as much damage on a successful one.
+Being underwater\
+      \ doesn't grant creatures resistance to this damage.  " "name": ""
+"regional_effects":
+  - "desc": "The region containing a dragon turtle's lair can be transformed by its\
+      \ presence, creating one or more of the following effects:\n\n- **Diverting\
+      \ Currents.** Underwater currents push unwanted visitors away from the lair.\
+      \ While swimming in these currents, each foot of movement costs 1 extra foot\
+      \ (2 extra feet in difficult terrain), even if a creature has a swimming speed.\
+      \  \n- **Elemental Portals.** Crevasses on the ocean floor within 1 mile of\
+      \ the dragon turtle's lair form two-way portals to the Elemental Plane of Water,\
+      \ allowing creatures of elemental water into the world to dwell nearby.  \n\
+      - **Hot Water.** Geothermal vents heat the water within 6 miles of the dragon\
+      \ turtle's lair to 100 degrees Fahrenheit.  \n\nIf the dragon turtle dies, these\
+      \ effects fade over the course of 1d10 days."
+    "name": ""
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, the ancient dragon turtle can expend a use to take one of the following\
+  \ actions.
+The ancient dragon turtle regains all expended uses at the start of each\
+  \ of its turns."
+"legendary_actions":
   - "desc": "The dragon turtle makes one Claw or Tail attack."
     "name": "Attack"